Bala Natarajan

 Professional experience

-Professor Bala Natarajan received his Bachelor of Engineering in Electrical and Electronics Engineering from the Birla Institute of Technology and Science, Pilani, India in 1997.
-From January 1997 to June 1997, he worked as a systems engineer at Daimler Benz Research Center in Bangalore, India.
-In the fall of 1997, he started his graduate work at the electrical engineering department at Colorado State University in Fort Collins, Colorado, and received his doctorate in 2002.
+Bala Natarajan received his B.E (honors) degree in electrical and electronics engineering from Birla Institute of Technology and Science, Pilani, India, in 1997 and Ph.D. in Electrical Engineering from Colorado State University, Fort Collins, in 2002.
 In the fall of 2002, he joined the department of electrical and computer engineering at Kansas State University as an assistant professor.
 He was promoted to associate professor in 2008 and professor in 2013.
 He currently holds the Clair N. Palmer and Sara M. Palmer Electrical Engineering Professorship and is the director of the Cyber physical systems and Wireless Innovations (CPSWin) group.
+He received a second Ph.D. degree in theoretical statistics from Kansas State University in 2018.
 In his tenure at K-State, he has held multiple administrative positions within the department and across the university including serving as the interim director of International Research Development and Graduate Recruitment for the College of Engineering from 2014-15.
 In 2013, he served the State of Kansas as the sector lead for communications as part of the Critical Infrastructure Protection.

 Research